 Q. 6.
-It appears from his Excellency's answer to the Address of the House of Assembly of the 26th of March, that the note which he wrote to you, of which the following is an extract, "I shall rely on your giving me your unbiassed opinion on all subjects respecting which I may feel it advisable to require it," was written during the negotiation between his Excellency and the Council previously to their taking office, and, in fact, was part of the negotiation, and implies that it contained the conditions of their taking office, and that they take office after the communication of that note.
-Is that the case, and is that the true took office after the communication of that note.
-Is that the case, and is that the true inference according to your understanding?-A. For the facts I refer to my previous answers and my letter to Mr. Perry of the 16th ult.; and as to the inference, it is of course a matter of opinion; but I cannot for my own part suggest any construction of the passage referred to consistent with those facts.
+It appears from his Excellency's answer to the Address of the House of Assembly of the 26th of March, that the note which he wrote to you, of which the following is an extract, "I shall rely on your giving me your unbiassed opinion on all subjects respecting which I may feel it advisable to require it," was written during the negociation between his Excellency and the Council previously to their taking office, and, in fact, was part of the negociation, and implies that it contained the conditions of their taking office, and that they took office after the communication of that one.
+Is that the case, and is that the true inference according to your understanding?-A. For the facts I refer to my previous answers and my letter to Mr. Perry of the 16th ult., and as to the inference, it is of course a matter of opinion; but I cannot for my own part suggest any construction of the passage referred to consistent with those facts.

-Q.7.
-Were any steps taken having a tendency to guard against the divulgement of the proceedings in Council upon this matter?-A. The oath of office was administered to the under clerks in the Council-office, it having been ascertained on inquiry that they had not previously been sworn to secresy.
+Q. 7.
+Were any steps taken having a tendency to guard against the divulgement of the proceedings in Council upon this matter?-A. The oath of office was administered to the under clerks in the council office, it having been ascertained on inquiry that they had not previously been sworn to secresy.